top of page

 Christine Saari yoga therapist.jpg

 Get help with your physical and mental health conditions.
+Specializing in anxiety and trauma recovery.

 Pediatric and adults.
 No experience needed.